Former Russian Pres. Medvedev: Bankruptcy Plans for Russia Will Fall on EU

 "Every week, sanctions are penetrating the Russian economy more and more: exports of goods to Russia have fallen by 70%, hundreds of large companies and thousands of experts have left the country, and Russia's GDP is projected to fall by 11%," von der Leyen told the BILD newspaper following her visit to war-torn Bucha in Ukraine.

-"Russia’s state bankruptcy is only a matter of time," she added.
-"With this war, (Vladimir) Putin is also destroying his own country and the future of its people."
+"Russia's state bankruptcy is only a matter of time," she added.
+"With this war, [President Vladimir] Putin is also destroying his own country and the future of its people."

 Medvedev, the deputy chairman of Russia's national Security Council, quipped that the EU should expect "powerful gratitude" from their citizens for hyperinflation, "which could no longer be attributed to the wicked Russians, for the lack of basic products in stores and for the influx of refugees, which will provoke a wave of violent crime worse than the Albanian one.